terragraph/meta-terragraph/docs/developer/WiFi.md

 | `partitions_singleapp.bin` | partition table |
 | `wifi_softAP.bin`          | application     |

+## Telnet
+The ESP32 firmware includes a Telnet listener which accepts connections on `192.168.4.1`.
+This can be used to access the Linux console.
+To disable the serial console altogether (not only over Wi-Fi), use the node configuration field `envParams.SERIAL_CONSOLE_DISABLE`.

 ## SLIP
 SLIP (Serial Line Internet Protocol) is used to enable TCP/IP on the serial port `/dev/ttyS2`.
 This is configured via node configuration keys `envParams.SLIP_*`,